MMdeCastro/ml-zoomcamp/Midterm_project/README.md

 Close the web server with 'Ctrl + c'.

-## Virtual Environment
+## Virtual environment

 Pipenv creates an enviroment with the name of the current folder.

+Install 'pipenv' running in shell:
-+ Install 'pipenv' running 'pip install pipenv' in shell.
++ 'pip install pipenv'

++Activate the environment running in shell:
-+ Activate the environment running 'pipenv shell' in shell.
++ 'pipenv shell' in shell.

-+ When then environment is activated, install everything using 'pipenv' instead of 'pip', for this project:
+When then environment is activated, install everything using 'pipenv' instead of 'pip', for this project:

-pipenv install numpy scikit-learn==1.00 xgboost flask gunicorn
++ pipenv install numpy scikit-learn==1.00 xgboost flask gunicorn

-+ The Pipfile records what you have installed (thus only run the packages installation once) and in the Pipfile.lock are the packages checksums.
+The Pipfile records what you have installed (thus only run the packages installation once) and in the Pipfile.lock are the packages checksums.

-+ Close the environment with 'Crt + d'
+Close the environment with 'Crt + d'

 To use the environment, run 'pipenv shell' and deploy the model as said in the section above.

 ## Docker container

+We do not need to install packages, activate environments, train models,... everytime we want to know if a new customer will open a fix term deposit or not.
+We can skip the former sections using a Docker container.

-Create a Docker image locally by running in shell (the enviroment does not need to be activated):
+First, create a Docker image locally by running in shell (the enviroment does not need to be activated):

-'docker run -it --rm --entrypoint=bash python:3.8.12-slim'
++ 'docker run -it --rm --entrypoint=bash python:3.8.12-slim'

 Exit with 'Ctrl + d'.